scottslowe/weblog/content/post/2015-05-20-fully-automated-ubuntu-install.md

 * Lines 12 and 13 tell the Ubuntu installer where to find the installation files.
 This should correspond to the information for the HTTP server you set up in the previous section (and where the installation files were made available on that HTTP server).
 * Line 15 should again correspond to the correct URL (server and path) for where the initial filesystem is available.
 * The partitioning recipe (lines 28 through 53) is for an LVM-based system.
 It creates a primary partition for /boot, followed by a logical volume for / and a logical volume for swap.
 There aren't a lot of great resources out there on the partitioning recipes, but I did find [this documentation][link-8] and [this example][link-9] of how to create partitioning recipes.
 I settled on this particular recipe after a fair amount of trial and error.
 (This recipe is intended to be used with a small physical disk---in my case, a low-cost 32GB SSD).
 * The `preseed/late_command` option also deserves a bit of explanation.
 When you PXE boot and install over HTTP from an internal server, the `/etc/apt/sources.list` file contains _only_ references to the internal server---not to the "usual" repositories.
 The first `wget` command fixes that.
-The second `wget` command installs a customized `/etc/apt/apt.conf` that specifies an Apt proxy (using apt-cacher-ng).
+The second `wget` command installs a customized `/etc/apt/apt.conf` that specifies an Apt proxy (using [apt-cacher-ng][link-1]).

 Clearly, you'll want to customize the preseed file to match your environment (for example, to provide the correct hostname, domain name, URLs, etc.).
 In my case, I created multiple, customized preseed files (one for each server I knew I wanted to build).
 Each preseed file has the correct hostname, volume group and logical volume names, etc. The various PXE menu commands (each server I wanted to build has its own PXE boot menu option) then reference the specific preseed for that particular server.